HugoHugo/hugohugo.github.io/index.md

 ![profile](/assets/img/profile.jpg){:height="50%" width="50%"}.

 I have two years of software development in Python and I am passionate about building and maintaining web applications that are capable of processing large amounts of data.
+I graduated Cum Laude in May 2019 from St. Olaf College (USA) in Computer Science with a concentration in Statistics.

 I am passionate about developing scalable and reliable software using modern tools like Docker containers.
 My experience includes developing software in C++, implementing and using machine learning algorithms in the R language,